 - Modified Tenure - combination of line of credit and scheduled monthly payments for as long as you remain in the home.

 - Modified Term - combination of line of credit plus monthly payments for a fixed period of months selected by the borrower.

-You can change your payment plan option for a fee of $20.
+If eligible, you can change your payment plan option for a fee of $20.

 Mortgage Amount Based On

 The amount you may borrower will depend on:

 - Current interest rate